killer4639/verisimilitudo-codecamp/README.md

    ```
     If you encounter an issue on your terminal like this
     KeyError: 'DATABASE_URI'
-    It is because you don't have any
+    It is because you don't have any  postresql online hosted database.
+Use the local one as given.
+Or uncomment it from scripts/tabledef.py

+    Images get stored in the assets folder
    ```